CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/OSPF/Open-Shortest-Path-First-v2-OSPFv2.md

 cumulus@switch:~$
 ```

-This example vtysh commands change the OSPF administrative distance to 150 for internal routes and 220 for external routes:
+These example vtysh commands change the OSPF administrative distance to 150 for internal routes and 220 for external routes:

 ```
 cumulus@switch:~$ sudo vtysh